Michelle Hurd

-Michelle Hurd (born December 21, 1966) is an American actress best known for her work in television.
-She first received recognition for portraying Monique Jeffries in the police procedural series Law & Order: Special Victims Unit (1999–2001).
-She has since starred as Athena Barnes in the drama series Leap Years (2001), Colleen Manus in the crime drama series The Glades (2010–2013), Linda Bates Emery in the comedy-horror series Ash vs Evil Dead (2016), and Ellen "Shepherd" Briggs in the crime drama series Blindspot (2015–2018).
-She portrays Raffi Musiker in the science fiction series Star Trek: Picard (2020–present).
+Michelle Hurd (born December 21, 1966) is an American actress and secretary-treasurer of SAG AFTRA.
+A prolific television character actress, she first appeared on the soap opera Another World (1991–1997) and earned recognition for playing Monique Jeffries in the legal drama Law & Order: Special Victims Unit (1999–2001).
+Afterwards, she led the drama series Leap Years (2001–2002) and held recurring roles in the drama series Skin (2003), the comedy According to Jim (2004), the medical drama ER (2006–2007), and the teen drama Gossip Girl (2007–2008).

+Hurd starred in the crime drama The Glades (2010–2013), the comedy horror Ash vs Evil Dead (2016), and the crime drama Blindspot (2015–2018).
+She played Raffi Musiker in the science fiction series Star Trek: Picard (2020–2023), and achieved her highest-grossing film with the romantic comedy Anyone but You (2023).

+Hurd ran in 2025 for secretary-treasurer of SAG-AFTRA and was elected to a two year term.

 Early life

 Michelle Hurd is the daughter of actor Hugh Hurd and Merlyn Hurd (née Purdy), an actress and clinical psychologist.
+She is biracial, with her father being black and her mother being white.
 Her parents met when they appeared in the same Broadway show.
 Hurd has two sisters.
 She graduated from Saint Ann's School in 1984 and Boston University in 1988, and studied with the Alvin Ailey School.
 After her graduation from college, she studied at London's National Theatre.